How many blogs do you follow?

 Because we blog or leave reviews, not everyone will agree with what we have to say.

-I’ve witnessed many rude comments left by the host and by readers on many blogs.
+I’ve witnessed many rude comments from the host and readers on many blogs.

 I’ve been the victim of rude and unfriendly comments on other blogs where I’ve left a friendly comment.
 If the host of a blog responds to me in an unfriendly manner, I’ll unfollow their blog.

-If the host of a blog allows other followers to attack readers without taking any action, I will unfollow.
+If a blog host allows other followers to attack readers without taking action, I will unfollow them.

-I always respond to comments in a friendly, courteous and professional manner, even if a reader disagrees with what I’ve said.
+I always respond to comments in a friendly, courteous, and professional manner, even if a reader disagrees with my words.

-If there’s evidence of a blogger attacking somebody in an unfriendly manner because they have not agreed with all or some of the contents in a post or in the comments section, then consider whether it’s worth following that blog.
+If there’s evidence of a blogger attacking somebody because they have not agreed with all or some of the content in a post or in the comments section, consider whether it’s worth following that blog.

-Hosts of blogs should do all they can to stop trolls leaving comments on their blog posts.
-If they don’t, then they probably don’t care much or have any concern about the welfare of their readers.
+Blog hosts should do all they can to prevent trolls from commenting on their posts.
+If they don’t, they probably don’t care much or have any concern about the welfare of their audience.

 Whatever you do, though, never respond to unfriendly comments by attacking the person who has left them.
-Leave trolls well alone.
+Leave the trolls alone.
+They’ll soon get fed up with not getting the attention they crave and will move on.

+How many blogs do you follow?
+Is that number the right balance, or do you need to reduce the number?
 What factors are important to you when deciding whether or not to follow a blog?
-How many blogs do you follow?
-Is it too many or too few?
-Join the discussion by leaving your comments.
+Join the discussion by leaving a comment.

 To follow Hugh on Social Media, click on the buttons below.